 What level are SHL numerical test questions?As mentioned before, there are numerous SHL tests in the numeracy category.
 The level of difficulty is set according to a variety of factors determined by the role type and employer.
 At JobTestPrep you can buy a tailored pack suited to your level (operational/graduate/senior mgmt).

 What numerical skills do I need in order to pass an SHL test?As mentioned above, SHL tests are role specific.
 Therefore, the skills required are also role specific:

-- Senior managers, managers and graduates are required numerical analytic skills, excellent ability to understand graphs and tables and knowledge of ratios, percentages and probabilities.
+- Senior managers, managers and graduates are required to have numerical analytic skills, excellent ability to understand graphs and tables and knowledge of ratios, percentages and probabilities.

-- Clerical, technical and semi-skilled staff are required GCSE level calculations and arithmetic skills.
+- Clerical, technical and semi-skilled staff are required to have GCSE level calculations and arithmetic skills.

-- Sales and customer service candidates demand both GCSE level knowledge and at times analytical skills typical to this line of work.
+- Sales and customer service jobs demand both GCSE level knowledge and at times analytical skills typical to this line of work.

-- Information technology candidates are required high level arithmetic skills in addition to data interpretation abilities.
+- Information technology candidates are required to have high level arithmetic skills in addition to data interpretation abilities.

 Follow these links for SHL numerical tips, formulas and additional dataOur practice packs are accompanied by study guides, video tutorials and detailed explanations per question.
 If you wish to have a glimpse of free SHL numerical tips, reflecting only a miniscule amount compared to our paid materials, please use the following links.